 Dr Solter is a developmental psychologist and parent educator and Genevieve is a Certified Instructor of her work.

 “On the one day parenting workshop, I gained a sense of possibility that big things for, not just me and my kids, but all relationships and for the planet can be moved.
 I liked the ease of how we learnt together, the clean clear cohesive teaching that chewed through a lot of ground.
 It’s given me an understanding of the deeper causes for behaviour, the big picture, intergenerational/ planetary progress, so many creative tools for helping my kids with where they are at and what they will go through.”
 Laurence.

 Bully Proof your kids

 We want to equip our child with conflict resolution skills.
 We can empower our child with the vocabulary and some clarity about their rights in difficult situations.
-Are they allowed to say “stop I don’t like that!” not just to another child or adult, but to you their parent.
-Are they safe to seek help from an adult without worrying that they’ll be labelled a tattle tale.
+Are they allowed to say “stop I don’t like that!” not just to another child or adult, but to you their parent or teacher?
+Are they safe to seek help from an adult without worrying that they’ll be labelled a tattle tale?
+Do they understand the importance of respecting others when they express "stop I don't like that!"
 We'll talk about how conflicts between family members are dealt with in the home and what this teaches children about dealing with conflict.

 Self-healing and mindfullness for parents - Moving from surviving to thriving